talisainen/Scriptor-Jekyll-Theme/_posts/2025-01-09-a-systematic-literature-review-on-applicability-of-robot-assistants .md

 •	Policy clarity
 •	Teacher training for effective integration

-This study opens up exciting pathways for future exploration in EdTech innovation. 🚀

 👉 Check out the paper here: [**A Systematic Literature Review on Applicability of Robot Assistants in Higher Education**](https://link.springer.com/chapter/10.1007/978-3-031-73538-7_3)